Coronavirus (COVID-19) – update on revalidation for doctors

 We’ve also explained what you need to do now, including if you need to tell us the name of your designated body.

-You can view your revalidation date on GMC Online.
+You can view your new revalidation date on GMC Online.

-Responsible officers can make a recommendation based on less than five appraisals if there is a legitimate reason for the missed appraisal(s), so long as all the supporting information has been collected and discussed at other appraisals in the revalidation cycle.
-This has always been the case and is outlined in
+Responsible officers can make a recommendation to revalidate a doctor with less than five appraisals providing all the required supporting information has been collected and discussed at earlier appraisals in the revalidation cycle.

 I was or am due to be revalidated at the point of eligibility for my Certificate of Completion of Training (CCT).
 What should I do now?